Visualizing Complex Research and Societal Issues in Novel Ways

 The impactmania Team

-Paksy has covered and connected hundreds of people and projects globally.
-Her work has been cited in a number of international media outlets, universities, the U.S. Consulate, and the United Nations.
+Paksy, awarded with the U.S. Embassy Public Diplomacy grant, has covered and connected hundreds of people and projects globally.
+Her work has been cited in a number of international media outlets, universities, two U.S. Consulates, and the United Nations.

 As the Senior Fellow Research and Media at Art Design & Architecture Museum, University of California, Santa Barbara (UCSB) she created and leads the AD&A Museum/impactmania internship program producing entrepreneurial and interdisciplinary learning experiences.